Quick Overview: Our Top 10 Picks for Sony A6000 Lenses

 7. Sony Vario-Tessar T* E 16-70mm F/4 ZA OSS

-This is a high-quality optic based on Zeiss design that includes one ED (extra-low dispersion) elements and 4 aspherical elements.
+This is a high-quality optic based on Zeiss design that includes one ED (extra-low dispersion) element and 4 aspherical elements.
 It also features Zeiss’s high-performance T* coatings.
-It provides impressive image quality, constant aperture rating and outstanding overall zoom range.
+It provides impressive image quality, constant aperture rating, and outstanding overall zoom range.

 It doesn’t feature the space-saving, retractable technology of the 16-55mm lens, but its constant aperture design makes f/4 available at any focal length.
 This best zoom lens for Sony a6000 may not be as fast as the more prograde Sony 24-77mm f/2.8 G Master, but it is much more compact and economical.
 It is a lightweight lens (308g) and feels accurately balanced on an a6000 camera body.

 If you are looking for a zoom lens that is compatible with a Sony a6000 camera and is easy to carry around, then this compact and lightweight lens is a suitable option.

 This best lens for a6500 flaunts ultra-wide viewing angles, constant aperture, and SteadyShot image stabilizer.
 It provides the shortest focal length of 10mm, which is equivalent to using a 15mm lens on a full-frame camera.
 It delivers a great viewing angle of 109 degrees.
 It is quite similar to the previously listed model in terms of layout and handling.